 - Use a Charitable Remainder Trust if you have plans to contribute some of your assets to a charity when you die.
 If you create this trust you can contribute to the trust now and be eligible for a tax deduction.
 The trust is in the name of the charity.
 If you name yourself as an income beneficiary, you may give yourself an annual income.
 The charity gets the remainder of the money in the trust after you’re gone and it’s tax-free.
 If your heirs think that this trust takes away from what they will inherit from you, purchase a life insurance policy in the same dollar amount as the charitable gift, and name your heirs as beneficiaries of the policy.

 - A Qualified Terminal Interest Trust is a trust used to make sure that after you die if your spouse remarries but then dies, your children will receive the remaining assets instead of the money going to the new spouse.
 This trust does give income to your spouse while they are alive; however, after they die the assets remain in the trust or are distributed to the surviving children.

 - A Medicaid Asset Protection Trust can transfer your assets to a trust to permit Medicaid eligibility and still allow you to have access to the funds for life.
 It is a very helpful took in Medicaid planning.

 - Create a Living Trust if you want to protect your assets while avoiding probate.
 While you are alive, you transfer the title to property out of your name and into the name of the trust, as a trust lawyer Danbury, CT relies on can explain.
 This is a convenient way to organize all your property in one place making it easier for your heirs after you pass.

 Creating the trust that fits your financial and family circumstances is best left to the professionals.
-Legal Sweeney estate attorneys have many years of experience in designing trusts and wills.
+Sweeney Legal, LLC estate attorneys have many years of experience in designing trusts and wills.
 Contact a trust lawyer Danbury, CT can look to in their time of need to set up a consultation.